mattehicks/mattehicks.github.io/architecture.md

-## Architecting of infrastructure, applications and services.
+## Infrastructure: applications and services.

 **Project description:** I have worked as a software engineer on numerous projects requiring overall system design, architecting cloud services for a myriad of industries, also writing big-data applications which have tons of variation in how the data is delivered, presented, and memory constraints.
 Here is a few projects that were worth delving into: